lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 "On the Calculation with Hindu Numerals", which specified several procedures that we now call algorithms.

-Twentieth's century efforts to formalize the idea of an "algorithm" and abstract away physical details of the device used for the calculations, led to the development of modern computability theory.
+Twentieth's century efforts to formalize the idea of an algorithm and abstract away physical details of the device used for the calculations, led to the development of modern computability theory.